orirothschild/openweb-exe/README.md

 # OpenWeb Home Task

 This project involves deploying a ToDo list application provided by the OpenWeb team.
-The goal is to containerize the application, set up a CI/CD pipeline, and deploy it on Kubernetes with a durable MySQL database.
+The solution includes containerizing the application, setting up a CI/CD pipeline, and deploying it on Kubernetes with a durable MySQL database.

 ## Project Overview